cvetomir-todorov/CecoChat/docs/ai-detected-issues.md

 * `deploy/minikube/messaging/templates/messaging-services.yml` - the per-pod Services are hardcoded to
   ordinals `-0` and `-1` while `StatefulSet.Replicas` is a chart value.
 Raising the replica count leaves the new pod without a Service, unreachable even though the partitioning config may route users to it.
-The same applies to the `idgen` chart.
-* `design-users.md:50` states a 512KB upload limit and `CLAUDE.md` repeats it, but
-  `CecoChat.Bff.Service/appsettings.json` sets `MaxUploadedFileBytes` to 10485760 (10MB).
+The `idgen` chart is not affected - it exposes a single headless Service (`idgen-service.yml`, `clusterIP: None`), which gives every pod DNS regardless of replica count.
 * The `UserIds` count limit is enforced as `Length < userConfig.ProfileCount` in `CecoChat.Bff.Service/Endpoints/Profiles/ProfileValidation.cs` but as `Count <= ProfileCount` in `CecoChat.User.Service/Endpoints/Profiles/ProfileQueryValidation.cs` - off by one between the two